ethereum-optimism/optimism/specs/derivation.md

   - `epoch_hash = next_epoch.hash`

 ### Batch Buffering (v1)

+> **Note** This is the old version of the batch buffering stage specification.
+It's been updated to reflect the changes
+> in v2.
+We're keeping both of them around temporarily, as a refactor of the L2 chain derivation pipeline will generate
+> further spec changes, and the opportunity to consolidate these two specs in a way that fits the new structure the
+> best.

 During the *Batch Buffering* stage, we reorder batches by their timestamps.
 If batches are missing for some [time slots][g-time-slot] and a valid batch with a higher timestamp exists, this stage also generates empty batches to fill